researchart/fse20/submissions/reusable/UBITect/README.md

 ## Prepare LLVM bitcode files of OS kernels
 * The code should be compiled with the built LLVM
 * We use the github repo and the wrapper to compile the kernel code
-* Please follow the compilation instructions in https://github.com/YizhuoZhai/lll-414.git to get the bitcode files
+* Please follow the compilation instructions in https://github.com/YizhuoZhai/lll-414.git
-* After compilation, run the getbclist.py under lll-414/ to get bitcode.list
+* After compilation,run the getbclist.py under lll-414/ to get bitcode.list and conduct the experiment for Linux v4.14